getjoystick/.github/profile/readme.md

 ## Supported Features

 - 📝 Full JSON: Go beyond feature flags.
 Use full JSON remote configs for content, data, flags or parameters.
+- 🔠 Any Config Format: Any string format including JSON, XML, YAML, INI, plain text and more.
+- 📁 Asset Management: Manage your assets (banners, images, videos, Unity asset bundles, etc), serve them over CDN and reference them directly within your configs.
-- 🔀 Multiple environments: natively multi-environment with easy to use sync and diff tools.
+- 🔀 Multiple Environments: natively multi-environment with easy to use sync and diff tools.
 - 🎯 Segmentation: Deliver different parameters depending on any custom segmentation.
 - 🆎 AB Testing: AB test any parameter with consistent user bucketing; users can be in the same test groups across multiple tests.
 - ⏳ Staged Deployments: Rollout changes over time in increments as small as 0.1% of audience.